 John Amara Walters Memorial Internship Spring 2024 Application - Deadline: November 3, 2023 at 11:59 p.m.

-To be eligible for a summer internship, you must be a rising college sophomore or older and available to work full-time for the duration of one of the two scheduled summer sessions.
+To be eligible for a summer internship, you must be a rising college sophomore or older and available to work for the duration of one of the two scheduled summer sessions.
 Please note that while being located close to Capitol Hill offers many advantages, it also greatly increases the demand for internship positions.
 While we endeavor to offer as many positions as we can, please understand that the process is very competitive.
 Our application process seeks interns who represent the diversity of the State of Maryland and who may not have had previous opportunities to obtain Congressional internship experience.
 Priority is given to Maryland residents who are rising juniors and seniors.

 Session I: May 22 - June 30, 2023